jquery/learn.jquery.com/page/code-organization/beware-anonymous-functions.md

   - jQuery Fundamentals
 ---

 Anonymous functions bound everywhere are a pain.
-They&rsquo;re difficult to debug, maintain, test, or reuse.
+They're difficult to debug, maintain, test, or reuse.
 Instead, use an object literal to organize and name your handlers and callbacks.
 ```